3.99% leasing for ANY car! One competitive, flat interest rate - no matter which make or model

 The condition is decisive

-Regardless of whether you want to return the car to your leasing provider or sell it elsewhere, it is always in your best interest to know the exact condition of the vehicle and to document it.
+Regardless of whether you want to return the car to your leasing provider or potentially make an offer to buy it and sell it at a later date, it is always in your best interest to know the exact condition of the vehicle and to document it.
 If you have already had an expert opinion drawn up, the garage has probably already documented the vehicle with photos.
 If not, you should make your own photos of all parts of the car that show the condition of the paint, headlights, rims and interior.

 How are damages assessed?

 This is also an important point.
 Not everything that appears to be a damage at first glance can be claimed as such by the leasing company.
-Leasing providers occasionally try to declare minor blemishes such as minor dents and fine scratches in the top coat, as damage that affects the residual value of the vehicle.
-It is good to know that small paint damages such as dents with a diameter of less than 2 cm are not regarded as damage, but as normal wear and tear.
-These must therefore not appear as defects in your acceptance certificate.
-The same applies to scratches in rims or wheel covers: these are also considered normal wear.
-Even 10 cm long scratches on the bumper and radiator grille are considered normal wear.
+Occasionally, there might be an attempt to declare minor blemishes such as minor dents and fine scratches in the top coat, as damage that affects the residual value of the vehicle.
+To find out more about the exact extent of the permitted damage, consult our car return checklist.

 Here too, however, it pays to not only clean the car thoroughly before handing it over, but also give the paint a polish.
 This not only enhances the car's appearance and makes it look like new, but it can also remove lighter scratches.
-The interior should also be clean and free of odours.
+The interior should also be clean and free of odors.
 In particular smokers and/or animal owners should be particularly thorough here, in order to free the vehicle of traces of cigarette smoke, ashes or hair.
-Dirty and/or worn floor mats will also affect the residual value, as will worn upholstery.
+Dirty and/or worn floor mats can also affect the residual value, as will worn upholstery.
+Dirt will need to be removed, or the leasing company will invoice an additional cleaning fee to clean the car (for example in cases of animal hair, odours, or stains).
+Hence, doing it yourself will be the better and more proactive solution.
 An intensive cleaning in a specialized workshop or with a special upholstery cleaner can possibly do a good job and save a few francs.

 There are also requirements for the tires with regard to their condition when they are returned.
-Tyres must have a tread of at least 1.6 mm.
+Tyres must have a tread of at least 2 mm.
 You are not obliged to return the car with a second set of tyres if it was delivered with only one set at the start of the contract.
+However, if you fitted new wheels/rims, you will have to return the car on the original wheels/rims the car was delivered with.
+In any case, the car has to be fitted with / include summer tyres - a return with only winter tyres is not accepted.

 On return